antonioscalaunina/ANTI-FASc/Exercise_Hazard_in_Med.md

 # EXERCISE - Slip distributions for hazard in Mediterranean

-Now you should be ready to create your ensemble properly setting your choices in the input files.
+Now you should be ready to create your ensemble properly setting your choices in the *input.json* file.

 For this exercise let's create an ensemble for one slab in the Mediterranean basin: Calabrian Arc, Hellenic Arc or Cyprus Arc.